phillipmonroe/CS481-X-S20-capstone-bsu-transit/code/README.md

 # City Go Transit Application

+## Executive Summary

 The purpose of this application is to allow City Go Administrators and City Go Clients the ability to manage transit benefits for qualified employees.
+Employers will be able to add employees to the application by either uploading from a CSV file or a single entry.
+Once these employees are in the system, the application will attempt to push out a 31 day pass every month to employees, based on their email address.
+We assume that employees have already created a CityGo account with their provided work email.
+Admins have the added ability of managing other admins, employers, and employees.

 ## Application Architecture Overview
 --TODO--